MapRVA/maprva.org/_people/daniel-schep.md

     at: Overpass Ultra
   - title: Validation
     at: Mapping Pedestrian Infrastructure
+  - title: Lead Cartographer
+    at: Mapping the Jan 2025 Water Crisis
 ---
 Daniel Schep is a mapper and software engineer in Richmond Virginia.